gioZAK/easy_vape/README.md

    7. heroku login -i
    8. Then run the following command: heroku git:remote -a your_app_name_here
    9. Finally: git push heroku main

-### Follow the instructions here.
-- Further instructions can be follow from [here](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit)
-    - All credits to Code Institute.

 ## Credits